 Is the acquisition and control platform (for example ADCs and DACs) included in the BOM or just the RF hardware?

-If ADCs and DACs are integrated into the radar or are an add-in to a standard PC, then they should be counted as part of the BOM.
-Some architectures will require an FPGA to receive and do initial processing of the data.
-That should count as well.
-A standard sound card or laptop audio interface that is part of a standard laptop/PC and is used as an ADC and DAC should not count against the cost.
+If ADCs, DACs or control are integrated into the radar or are an add-in to a standard PC, then they will be counted as part of the BOM.
+Some architectures might require an FPGA to receive and do initial processing of the data.
+That will count as well.
+A sound card or laptop audio interface that is part of a standard laptop/PC and used as an ADC and DAC will not count against the cost.

 State of the COTS is all about performance.
 Maximum Value will weigh performance relative to the overall cost of the radar.